pitchmuc/adobe-analytics-api-2.0/docs/main.md

 * deleteCalculatedMetrics: Delete a calculated metrics based on its ID.
   Arguments:
   * calcID : REQUIRED : Calculated Metrics ID to be deleted

+* deleteTags: Delete all tags from the component Type and the component ids specified.
+  Arguments:
+  * componentIds : REQUIRED : the Comma-separated list of componentIds to operate on.
+  * componentType : REQUIRED : The component type to operate on.\
+    Available values : segment, dashboard, bookmark, calculatedMetric, project, dateRange, metric, dimension, virtualReportSuite, scheduledJob, alert, classificationSet

+* deleteTag : Delete a Tag based on its id.
+  Arguments:
+  * tagId : REQUIRED : The tag ID to be deleted.

 ### Get report